betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 Finally, after wiring everything together in Maya's HyperShade editor, everything just worked!
 I think the wet look my approach produces looks reasonable convincing, especially from the distances that everything is from the camera in my final piece.
-Up close the effect still holds up okay, but isn't as convincing as using real geometry for the water droplets with real refraction and caustics drive by manifold next event estimation [(Hanika et al. 2015)](http://dx.doi.org/10.1111/cgf.12681).
+Up close the effect still holds up okay, but isn't as convincing as using real geometry for the water droplets with real refraction and caustics drive by manifold next event estimation [[Hanika et al. 2015]](http://dx.doi.org/10.1111/cgf.12681).
-In the future, if I need to do close up water droplets, I'll likely try an MNEE based approach instead; fortunately, RenderMan 23's PxrUnified integrator already comes with an MNEE implementation as an option, along with various other strategies for handling caustic cases [(Hery et al. 2016)](http://graphics.pixar.com/library/BiDir/).
+In the future, if I need to do close up water droplets, I'll likely try an MNEE based approach instead; fortunately, RenderMan 23's PxrUnified integrator already comes with an MNEE implementation as an option, along with various other strategies for handling caustic cases [[Hery et al. 2016]](http://graphics.pixar.com/library/BiDir/).
 However, the approach I used for this project is far cheaper from a render time perspective compare to using geometry and MNEE, and from a mid to far distance, I'm pretty happy with how it turned out!

 Below are some comparisons of the ship and robot with and without the wet effect applied.